megalis-bretagne/parapheur-v5/CONTRIBUTING.md

 ## Docker overriding

 Some system-dependant override files are available, to expose every container's ports, and serve appropriate configuration files.
-The system-dependant `develop-XXX` compose should be chained immediatly after the production one :
+The system-dependant `dev-XXX` compose should be chained right after the production one :

 ```bash
 $ docker-compose -f docker-compose.yml -f docker-compose.overdrive.dev-macos.yml up
 ```

-Useful tip : If you want to start one of the sub-services natively, on your system.
+Useful tip : You might you want to start one of the sub-services natively, on your system.
+Or simply removing a heavy one that you won't use (like Matomo and its db)...
-You can scale those services to 0, to prevent docker from starting those :
+Scale down those services to 0, to prevent docker-compose from starting those :

 ```bash
 $ docker-compose -f docker-compose.yml -f docker-compose.overdrive.dev-macos.yml up \